Limit Profiles for Reversible Markov Chains: Random -Cycle Walk on the Symmetric Group

 \end{lem}

-The proof of this lemma is combinatorial and strongly relies on the Murnagham--Nakayama rule.
-Observe that \cref{res:k-cycle:4.3} is a statement purely about the representation theory of the symmetric group; it is nothing to do with the random walk.
+The proof of this lemma is combinatorial and strongly relies on the Murnaghan--Nakayama rule. \cref{res:k-cycle:4.3} is a statement purely about the representation theory of the symmetric group; it is nothing to do with the random walk.
+Using this result, one can obtain the following approximation.